Sok Siphana

-Early life
+Early life and education

 Sok spent his adolescent life in the Killing Fields of Cambodia, before moving to the United States as a refugee in 1980.
+He holds multiple law degrees from institutions across the United States, Australia, and France.
+He earned a Juris Doctor (J.D.) from Widener University School of Law in Delaware, United States (1992), a Doctor of Philosophy (Ph.D.) from Bond University School of Law in Queensland, Australia (2009), and a Docteur en Droit from Université Paris II Panthéon-Assas, France (2022).

+Career

 Between 1993 and 1999, Sok was a legal adviser at the United Nations Development Programme.
 In 1999 he was appointed vice minister of commerce in Cambodia, where he was responsible for the nation’s accession to the World Trade Organization.
 After Cambodia’s successful accession to the WTO in 2004, he worked as director of technical cooperation at the International Trade Centre.
-Siphana holds a juris doctor degree from the Widener University School of Law in 1992 and a doctoral degree in law from the Bond University School of Law in 2009.